mwhite4/MADpatterns/README.md

 doi: http://dx.doi.org/10.1101/083808

 ##**Credits**
-This program is essentially a new version of previous program developed by Liangran Zhang, Nancy Kleckner and John Hutchinson:
+This program is essentially a new version of a previous program developed by Liangran Zhang, Nancy Kleckner and John Hutchinson:

 Kleckner et al. (2004).
 A mechanical basis for chromosome function.
 Proc.
 Natl.
 Acad.
 Sci.
 USA; 101: 12592 - 12597 Zhang et al. (2014).
 Crossover patterning by the Beam-Film model: analysis and implications.
 PLoS Genetics; 10: e1004042